 Concentric Power Launches $100 Million Fund for Cogeneration and Microgrid Projects

-The California company Concentric Power announced a new financing program to build infrastructure like cogeneration and microgrid systems.
-The company borrows its business model–leasing equipment and charging for the power it generates rather than asking for large upfront investments–on the work of early solar companies.
+The California company Concentric Power announced a new financing program to build infrastructures like cogeneration and microgrid systems.
+The company owns the equipment and charges for the power it generates rather than asking for large upfront investments.
 Concentric’s first two clients are food processors.
 Read more.

 Future Food Asia Award Announces a Second Edition